OpenBis-Bodegroup/openbis-bode/README.md

 # OpenBIS Bode group data registration

+**THIS REPOSITORY IS ARCHIVED ON 5TH APR 2024, PLEASE RECIRECT TO https://github.com/OpenBis-Bodegroup/openbis-bode**

 This repository contains the code to register & synchronize data in openBIS by connecting to the raw data in the Bode group & external ETH servers.

 Main functionalities: